sanchezbarry/javalogin2/README.md

 This is done to quickly complete the project, and is should not be the way to authenticate admin users.

-This is by no means the best practice for this.
+This is by no means the best practice for authentication, login, or user roles.
 The best way would be to incorporate Spring Security and securing the endpoints of the api calls properly.